lusis/enstratus-ruby/README.md

 - replace `@region_id = "11111111"` in `list-datacenters` with the appropriate region
 - run `list-datacenters` and you should get the details back for that.

+# Creating/Deleting a server
-Now to be able to create a server, you'll need two bits of information:
+Now to be able to create a server, you'll need three bits of information:

 - datacenterId
 - machineImageId